 Even though it has only been around for seven years, ProtonVPN has managed to build an impressive server distribution.
 With a network of 1,237 servers in 55 countries, ProtonVPN offers extensive coverage across US and European countries.
 It also works in places you would least expect, such as in India, China, United Arab Emirates, Hong Kong, and other areas usually ignored by other VPN providers.
 Customer Service

-ProtonVPN may not have round-the-clock support but we were pleased with their ticketing system.
+ProtonVPN may not have round-the-clock support, but we were pleased with their ticketing system.
 We sent them a message via an online form and were surprised to hear back in less than a day.
 This is quite refreshing considering that most other providers take a few days if we're lucky.
-In addition, they have an FAQ section with helpful information on downloads and setups, streaming and accessing content, troubleshooting, and more.
+In addition, they have an FAQ section with helpful information on downloads and setups, troubleshooting, and more.
 Pricing

-Just add $4 more to upgrade the Plus plan and get three additional VPN connections plus Secure Core VPN, TOR over VPN, and unlimited streaming capability.
+Just add $4 more to upgrade the Plus plan and get three additional VPN connections, Secure Core VPN, TOR over VPN, and unlimited bandwidth and data.
 The Visionary plan might be a bit steep for an average user at $24/month, but it grants you everything Plus plan offers aside from raising your simultaneous connection to 10 devices.
 What you're really paying for here is the top paid tier of ProtonMail - 20GB storage, 50 email aliases, 10 email domain support, and 5 users on a single account.
 Plus, your subscription includes a secure address book, private ProtonCalendar, and the forthcoming ProtonDrive file locker.
 If you don't really see a need for an uber-private email solution, then the Plus plan is more than enough.